Healthcare in Germany: Health insurance

 Since 2009, health insurance has been compulsory for the entire population in Germany, extending coverage from most residents to all citizens and permanent residents.

 Germany’s system consists of two main branches: public health insurance (gesetzliche Krankenversicherung, GKV) and private health insurance (private Krankenversicherung, PKV).
 Coverage is regulated by the Sozialgesetzbuch V (SGB V), with benefits defined by the Federal Joint Committee.

 As of 2024, about 88% of the working population is insured through statutory funds and around 11% through private insurance.
 A very small minority remain uninsured despite the legal requirement.
-The annual income threshold for opting into private insurance is €73,800 (2025).
+The annual income threshold for opting into private insurance is €77,400 (2026).

 Statutory health insurance (GKV)

-As of 2025, salaried employees earning less than €73,800 per year are automatically enrolled in one of about 105 non-profit sickness funds (Krankenkassen).
-This income threshold is known as the Versicherungspflichtgrenze.
+As of 2026, salaried employees earning less than €77,400 per year (Versicherungspflichtgrenze) are automatically enrolled in a non-profit sickness fund (Krankenkasse).
 Employees above this limit may choose private insurance.